List of Liverpool F.C. managers: 2015–present

 During the 2018–19 season, Klopp guided Liverpool to their sixth Champions League triumph with a 2–0 win over fellow English club, Tottenham Hotspur, and also guided the club to a second-place finish in the league.
 At the start of the 2019–20 season, Klopp's Liverpool side played against Manchester City in the FA Community Shield and against Chelsea in the UEFA Super Cup.
 Both matches went into penalty shoot-outs, with Liverpool losing the former and winning the latter.
 Later in December, Klopp also guided Liverpool to their first ever FIFA club World Cup trophy, making it 3 trophies in 2019.
 In the 2019–20 season, Klopp secured Liverpool's first Premier League title and first top-flight title since 1990 by finishing on the most points in their history (99 points).
-The season was notable both for Liverpool's huge points lead over the rest of the league and for its interruption by the Coronavirus shutdown, meaning Liverpool won the Premier League at both the earliest (7 games to go) and the latest time (June) ever.
+The season was notable both for Liverpool's huge points lead over the rest of the league and for its interruption by the COVID-19 shutdown, meaning Liverpool won the Premier League at both the earliest (7 games to go) and the latest time ever (June).
 On 26 January 2024, the club released a statement, sharing Klopp's announcement that he would step down as Liverpool manager at the end of the current season (2023–24).

 Arne Slot was announced as the head coach ahead of the 2024–25 season.
 Slot went on to guide Liverpool to the EFL Cup final where they lost out to Newcastle United before securing the Premier League title in April 2025 to equal Manchester United's record of 20 league title wins and also making Slot the first Dutch manager to win the Premier League and the fifth in history to win it in their debut season.
+Slot was sacked as Liverpool manager after almost two years in charge on 30 May 2026, following the conclusion of the disappointing 2025–26 season.

+On 4 June 2026, Andoni Iraola was appointed head coach ahead of the 2026–27 season.